Tweet (social media)

-A tweet (officially known as a post since 2023) is a short status update on the social networking site Twitter (officially known as X since 2023) which can include images, videos, GIFs, straw polls, hashtags, mentions, and hyperlinks.
+A tweet is a short post (or "micropost") on the social network X, formerly known as Twitter.
+Tweets can include images, videos, GIFs, straw polls, hashtags, mentions, and hyperlinks.
 Around 80% of all tweets are made by 10% of users, averaging 138 tweets per month, with the median user making only two tweets per month.

-Following the acquisition of Twitter by Elon Musk in October 2022, and rebranding of the site as "X" in July 2023, all references to the word "tweet" were removed from the service, changed to "post", and "retweet" changed to "repost".
-The terms "tweet" and "retweet" are still more popular when referring to posts on X.
+Following the acquisition of Twitter by Elon Musk in October 2022, and rebranding of the platform as X in July 2023, all references to the word "tweet" were removed from the service, changed to a straightforward "post", and "retweet" changed to "repost"; the terms "tweet" and "retweet" are still more popular when referring to posts on X, however.

 Content

 The service has experimented with changing how tweets work over the years to attract more users and to keep them on the site.
-The character limit was originally 140 characters when the service started, had media attachments no longer count in the mid-2010s, and doubled altogether in 2017.
-Now, a tweet can contain up to 280 characters and include media.
+Tweets were limited to 140 characters when Twitter started in 2006.
+Since 2017, a tweet can contain up to 280 characters and included media does not count toward the character limit.
 Users subscribed to X Premium (formerly Twitter Blue) can post up to 25,000 characters and can include bold and italic styling.